 And that adventure makes it possible to actually miss routine and work.
 After a weekend of visiting new places near your new home, a part of you will be EXCITED to get home and rest for a bit!

 Every part of life is better, even the non-adventurous parts when you have international experiences that make life more interesting.

 5. You Discover Lifestyles Outside of Your Own

 There are so many ways to live a life outside of the one that you know.
-Maybe there’s a lifestyle out there that will make you infinitely more happy, but you’ll never learn about it if you don’t move abroad and try it out!
+Maybe there’s a lifestyle out there that will make you infinitely happier, but you’ll never learn about it if you don’t move abroad and try it out!

-Siestas, long lunches, tons of time off in all parts of Europe, work to live instead of living to work in the Netherlands, kind encounters with helpful strangers in Mexico… there are so many things you could incorporate into your lifestyle in order to be happier.
+Siestas, long lunches, tons of time off in all parts of Europe, work to live instead of living to work in the Netherlands, kind encounters with helpful strangers in Mexico… there are so many things and habits you could incorporate into your lifestyle in order to be happier.

 If you haven’t already, you should definitely read the 4-Hour Work Week to get a different perspective on the work-life balance.
 Escape the 9-5 and live anywhere!

-6. Try New Foods… that become Your New Favorite
+6. You Will Try New Foods… That Become Your New Favorite

 Massaman curry, tomatoes, prosciutto crudo and melon, Thali, Pho… all foods that I never had before living abroad (yes, I said tomatoes!!) but now I crave them often!